Gap Analysis for Business Analyst (updated 2023)

 4. All the data obtained around the change should be quantifiable so that it can be verified if needed.
 E.g., the effort of 500 person-hours, the implementation cost of $65,000 rather than ‘huge effort’ and ‘a lot of money’.

-5. While collecting information, the concentration should be on the processes, workflows, information, and interdependencies rather than individuals.
+5. While collecting information, the concentration should be on processes, workflows, information, and interdependencies rather than individuals.
 E.g. ‘We need to implement a process that evaluates the product after every stage’ rather than ‘we need to remove inefficient people like Mike’.

 FREE KIT DOWNLOAD: Get BA Documents Template Toolkit!!